e-commerce | mobile app case study

 Des Moines, IA

-“A 30-year-old homebody who’d rather be with dogs than other humans.”
+“I’m a 30-year-old homebody who’d rather shop online to be with my dogs than other humans.”

 Meet Kristi, an avid online shopper with a passion for supporting small businesses.
 Kristi's discerning taste extends to her love for scented candles, and she is on the lookout for a candle shopping app that aligns with her preferences.
 Easy navigation and detailed product descriptions are paramount for Kristi, as she values a seamless shopping experience and wants to ensure that the candles she purchases match their descriptions accurately.
 Kristi seeks an app that not only supports her shopping needs but also resonates with her commitment to empowering small businesses through her purchasing choices.